Samuel Gill

-Samuel Gill (born 1959) is a former Pakistani footballer who played as a forward for Pakistan at the 1986 Asian Games.
+Samuel Gill (born 5 May 1959) is a former Pakistani footballer who played as a defender.
+He represented the Pakistan national team at the 1986 Asian Games.

 Early life

-Gill comes from a Christian family which lived in Lahore, his brothers Emmanuel Gill, Lazar Gill, Ezra Gill, David Gill, and Daniel Gill have all played football.
+Gill comes from a Christian family which lived in Lahore.
+His brothers Emmanuel Gill, Lazar Gill, Ezra Gill, David Gill, and Daniel Gill have all played football.

 Club career

-Gill represented the Lahore Division in the National Football Championship in the 1980s.
+Gill played for Lahore based club Bata Sports.
+He also represented Lahore Division at the National Football Championship.
+He then joined Pakistan Railways.